 Tony wants everyone to know that the unthinkable CAN happen.
 Look at his video and think about what you would do.

 Posted on08/31/2017|Comments Off on Thurman Flat/Mill Creek Clean-up Day Saturday Sept 2

-Make a difference and join other volunteers to restore the Mill Creek recreation area to its beautiful and natural condition.
-Join SGWA at the Thurman Flats Picnic Area, Saturday June 3, 9 am to 1 pm.
+Make a difference and join other volunteers to clean up Thurman Flats and ensure Mill Creek stays beautiful and unspoiled.
+Join SGWA at the Thurman Flats Picnic Area, Saturday September 2, 9 am to 1 pm.

 * Leave No Trace introduction

 * Snacks and Beverages for all participants

 * Get involved with _Your_ public lands.

 Please bring sturdy shoes, sunscreen, gloves and a smile!